krissvv/react-better-html/documentation/docs/getting-started/configuration.md

 -  border - <HighlightedText color="#ced4da" isLight>#ced4da</HighlightedText>

 <br />
-the default styles used in the library are
+the default styles used in the library are:

 -  space - `16px`
 -  gap - `8px`